bradp-builds/Patch-Sentinel/README.md

 ## GitHub Actions

-This repository includes a pre-built workflow at `github-actions.yml` (repo root, not under `.github/workflows/`).
+This repository includes a pre-built workflow at `.github/workflows/schedule.yml`.
 Copy it to your repo and set the following in your GitHub repository:

 **Secrets** (repo → Settings → Secrets and variables → Actions):
 - `DISCORD_WEBHOOK_URL`